Crucifixion of Jesus: Historicity

+According to biblical scholar Gerd Lüdemann, "Three conclusions can be drawn from this mode of death: (a) Romans put Jesus to death; (b) there were Roman legal proceedings beforehand; (c) Jesus was condemned for a political crime."

 Although scholars agree on the historicity of the crucifixion, they differ on the reason and context for it.
 For example, both E. P. Sanders and Paula Fredriksen support the historicity of the crucifixion, but contend that Jesus did not foretell his own crucifixion and that his prediction of the crucifixion is a "church creation".
 On the other hand, Michael Patrick Barber argues that the Historical Jesus predicted his violent death.
 Tucker Ferda argues that the Historical Jesus did believe he might die.
 Geza Vermes also views the crucifixion as a historical event, but provides his own explanation and background for it.
 Bart Ehrman states that Jesus portrayed himself as the leader of the future Kingdom and that a number of criteria – the criterion of multiple attestation and criterion of dissimilarity – establishes the crucifixion of Jesus as an enemy of state.

 Although almost all ancient sources relating to crucifixion are literary, in 1968, an archeological discovery just northeast of Jerusalem uncovered the body of a crucified man dated to the 1st century, which provided good confirmatory evidence that crucifixions occurred during the Roman period roughly according to the manner in which the crucifixion of Jesus is described in the gospels.
 The crucified man was identified as Yehohanan ben Hagkol and probably died about AD 70, around the time of the Jewish revolt against Rome.
 The analyses at the Hadassah Medical School estimated that he died in his late 20s.
 Another relevant archaeological find, which also dates to the 1st century AD, is an unidentified heel bone with a spike discovered in a Jerusalem gravesite, now held by the Israel Antiquities Authority and displayed in the Israel Museum.